imagekitio/docs-keep-a-changelog/media-library/overview/upload-files.md

 ## Upload settings

+* Extensions

+Extensions let you perform certain advanced operations on your assets during upload.
+For reference about extensions [read here](../../extensions/overview)..

+* Custom focus area

+Define an important area in the image during upload.
+This is an optional field and is only relevant for image type files.

 * Generate unique filenames with random suffixes

 When this setting is activated, ImageKit automatically appends a random suffix to the file name.
 This prevents overwriting of existing files by ensuring each file name is unique.